-Questions for consideration
+Questions for reflection or discussion

-You may like to use the following questions as meeting topics, discussion starters, prompts for sharing of ideas/resources, or reflections, for staff working with children birth-5years.
+You may like to use the following questions as meeting topics, discussion starters, prompts for sharing of ideas/resources, or reflections, for early childhood educators working with children birth - 5years.

-- 1. What are the critical considerations which would need to be made at your site/organization, to ensure effective implementation of PRACTICE strategies for very young children in your care? - 2.
-Share with your workplace colleagues, a strategy/technique which you have used with children in your care, and which relates to one of the PRACTICE principles. - 3.
-How might you share knowledge of the SMART PRACTICE strategies with parents/caregivers?

-- 4. As a staff, collectively review all that you understand about the neurobiology of trauma, its effects, and appropriate reparative strategies for children in the first 5 years of life.
-How could that knowledge be incorporated into the policy of your organization/site? - 5.
-Identify an instance in which you have observed a dissociative response in an infant, and decide whether or not you believe that response to be normative or developmentally appropriate.
+- 1. What are the critical considerations which would need to be made in your early years environment, to ensure effective implementation of PRACTICE strategies for infants and young children in your care? - 2.
+Share with your colleagues, a response which you have used which relates to one of the PRACTICE principles. - 3.
+How might you share knowledge of the SMART PRACTICE responses with parents/caregivers? - 4.
+As a staff, collectively review all that you understand about the neurobiology of trauma, its effects, and appropriate reparative responses for children in the first 5 years of life.
+How could that knowledge be incorporated into the policy of your organisation/site? - 5.
+Identify an instance in which you have observed a dissociative response in young children, and decide whether or not you believe that response to be normative or developmentally appropriate.